-With no end to the cryptocurrency price seesaw in sight, the war, inflation, and shifting monetary policy in the U.S. will likely continue to drive more volatility in the coming weeks and months, experts say.
-With LUNA crashing, speculations were ripe on Bitcoin soon being banned in places where it had already gained some form of acceptance.
+Experts say that with no end to the cryptocurrency price seesaw, the war, inflation, and shifting monetary policy in the U.S. will likely continue to drive more volatility in the coming weeks and months.
+With LUNA crashing some months back, speculations were ripe on Bitcoin soon being banned in places where it had already gained some form of acceptance.

 Launched over ten years ago in 2009, Bitcoin is a virtual currency powered by blockchain technology.
 Satoshi Nakamoto created the coin to overcome the shortcomings of government-issued currencies without requiring a controlling authority.
 Bitcoin acts as a store of value and a payment method for any transaction process in the markets.